 - Keep bird feed off of the ground - put trays under bird feeders

 - Dispose of pet/animal feces and trash in metal garbage cans with tight fitting lids

 - Rake up fallen fruit and vegetables daily

 - Store dog food and bird seed stored in garages and sheds in covered metal containers

 - Remove old, unused furniture, appliances, and junk cars from your property

 - Stack lumber, building materials and firewood at least 18 inches above the ground

 - Fill in rat burrows with dirt

 If you have or suspect a rodent infestation, Miche Pest Control can help!
 Give us a call today.

-Miche Pest Control provides mosquito control services in Greenbelt MD and the surrounding areas.
+Miche Pest Control provides mosquito control services in Greenbelt, MD.
 We get rid of mosquitoes fast by combining yard fogging with larvicide applications, using high quality products for lasting protection from mosquitoes, ticks, and fleas outside.
 Included in each mosquito control service from Miche Pest Control: